joereddington/joereddington.github.io/_posts/2024-01-17-gratitude.markdown

 I'm hurtling towards my first lectures for my new job - but I'm very pleased with how helpful and supportive all my new colleges are even if I did go full charlie_conspiracy.gif.

-Kat and I had a lovely time last night trialing the magic set that is going to be Nova's birthday present - much more fun than a big trip out for dinner would have been :)
+Kat and I had a lovely time last night testing the magic set that is going to be Nova's birthday present - much more fun than a big trip out for dinner would have been :)

 I've had a lovely series of phone calls this week, did a podcast interview, and have generally done quite a bit.
 It's been a good week